 Honduras 5574, Palermo Hollywood

-If I’m including Libros del pasaje then Eterna Cadencia deserves a mention too.
+If I’m including Libros del Pasaje then Eterna Cadencia deserves a mention too.
 It’s a more classical bookstore than Libros del Pasaje and the cafe feels rather more grand with high ceilings and a glass roof.
-My favourite place to sit was at the back on the sofas where you could peek into the bookshop and stare up to the sky.
+My favourite place to sit was at the back on the sofas where you could peek into the bookshop or stare up to the sky.
 You can see more pictures in my Buenos Aires bookshops post.

 Best cafes in Palermo, Buenos Aires